olafgleba/linda-public/README.md

 * `$ gulp build --production`

+## Info

 The Processwire CMS is not part of the environment.
-Place a fresh installation copy within the `app/` folder, unzip a site profile file (within folder `processwire-profiles/...`) and put the extracted profile folder into the `app/` folder.
-Start the installation within a browser and choose the added side profile.
-Go ahead with the installation process.
+Place a fresh installation copy within the `app/` folder.